 Since 10 April 1997, the shares of the Company have been listed in Swiss Francs on the SIX Swiss Exchange and on 21 January 2002, a listing in US Dollar on the SIX Swiss Exchange followed.
-As of 5 June 2009 the Company was also listed in US Dollar on the London Stock Exchange.
-Following an extraordinary general meeting of the Company on 31 January 2014, the London listing was cancelled on 3 March 2014.

 The main activity of the Company is investing in a diversified portfolio of non-traditional investments, through its two Subsidiaries, Castle Alternative Invest (Overseas) Ltd., Grand Cayman ("the Cayman Subsidiary") and Castle Alternative Invest (International) plc, Dublin ("the Ireland Subsidiary").